ibm-cloud-docs/appid/tutorial-cf.md

 # Tutorial: Configuring Cloud Foundry to use {{site.data.keyword.appid_short_notm}}
 {: #cloud-foundry}

-With {{site.data.keyword.cloud_notm}}, you can protect your apps with two different types of access management, (IAM) and Cloud Foundry.
+With {{site.data.keyword.cloud_notm}}, you can protect your apps with two different types of access management, Identity and Access Management (IAM) and Cloud Foundry.
 By default, all new instances of  {{site.data.keyword.appid_short_notm}} use IAM resource groups to manage access.
 If you are using Cloud Foundry to manage your application, you can bridge the management models by creating a service alias and binding the service to the app.
 {: shortdesc}